PradipH31/CIBT_Notes_Angular_Part1/README.md

 ## Notes from the programmer

+Module for a part(for example:books,emplaoyees)\
+Class as object definition
+Component as part of module(index,detail,add,edit)

 use ng new appName to create the app\
 use ng serve to run the server\
 use ng generate component Navbar to create a component called Navbar\